hujhax/austin-improv-wiki/Mark Tindle.md

 Mark has also begun to act an unofficial point of contact for AIC members in the UK.
 A role that he delights in playing!
 Over the last couple of years, he's welcomed [[Peter Rogers]], [[Lindsey McGowen]], [[Natalie Grigson]], [[Jessica Arjet]] and [[Brad Hawkins]], all of whom have played at the Duck Duck Goose Improv Jam.

-(He's also got a reputation in London as one of the most dapper men in improv, and just about matches up to both [[Kareem Badr]] and [[Tyler Lane]] in Austin.
-It's worth noting that he now owns so many suits, shirts and ties, that he's recently broken his clothes rack because their combined weight...)
+(He's also got a reputation in London as one of the most dapper men in improv, always wearing a suit when being the Englishman.
+And he reckons he just about matches up to both [[Kareem Badr]] and [[Tyler Lane]] in Austin.
+It's worth noting that he now owns so many suits, shirts and ties, that their combined weight recently broke his clothes rack...)

 ## Troupes
 * [[An Englishman and a Belle]] (2015-Present)